'American Horror Stories': Paris Jackson on 'AHS' Spinoff Premiere's 'Cruel' Twist

-(Warning: This post contains spoilers for the series premiere of FX on Hulu’s “American Horror Stories.”)
+(Warning: This post, which was first published July 16, contains spoilers for the series premiere of FX on Hulu’s “American Horror Stories.”)

 Paris Jackson was told she’d be playing a bully when she landed her role as Maya on the series premiere of Ryan Murphy and Brad Falchuk’s “American Horror Story” spinoff anthology, “American Horror Stories.”
 But the actress tells TheWrap she was unaware just how big a bully her teen queen would be until she read the massive twist in the script for “Rubber (Wo)man,” which sees her character live-stream her supposed friend and love interest Scarlett (played by Sierra McCormick) telling her about her violent sexual fantasies.